-A: As long as a board makes a concerted effort to meet as soon as possible, which should be easier than usual given the suspension of open meetings act requirements, approval of the resolution can happen after district closure.
+A: As long as a board makes a concerted effort to meet as soon as possible, approval of the resolution can happen after district closure.
 To avoid gift of public funds issues, the resolution must be passed indicating the public purpose served before payment is made to employees.

 Q: What about an employee on leave?
 Do they get pay during closure without having to use their leave?